 If you want to jump right in and create an application, you'll find a walkthrough in the Create and deploy an application article.

 If you're familiar with the basics and looking for more detailed reference information about all the available options, start to Create applications.

 Software Center is a Windows application installed with the Configuration Manager client.
 Use it for the following actions:

 - Browse for and request applications deployed to the device or the user

 - View installation status for applications, software updates, and operating systems

 - Configure remote control settings

 For more information, see the following articles:

-The Application Catalog web service point role is no longer required in 1806, but still a supported role.
+The application catalog website point and web service point roles are no longer required in 1806, but still supported roles.

-The Application Catalog website role isn't supported in version 1806.
+The Silverlight user experience for the application catalog website point is no longer supported.
 For more information, see Removed and deprecated features.